UMAprotocol/protocol/README.md

 ### Upload Prices to the `ManualPriceFeed`

 After deploying the contracts to your network of choice, you can upload prices to the `ManualPriceFeed` contract for use by any derivatives that you choose to deploy.
-The script defaults to publishing `BTC/ETH`, `SPY/ETH`, and `CNH/USD` every 15 minutes.
+The script defaults to publishing `ESM19` and `CBN19` every 15 minutes.
+A barchart key must be set in your environment variable as `BARCHART_API_KEY`.
 You can run this script using the following command:
 ```
 ./publishPrices.sh <network>
 ```